rtwolf/cygwin-auto-install/README.md

 auto-cygwin-install
 ===================

 Automated cygwin install.
-Just download the project as a zip file, extract and run the cygwin-install.bat to install cygwin + apt-cyg + optional packages.
+Just download the project as a zip file, extract and run cygwin-install.bat to install cygwin + apt-cyg + packages required for apt-cyg + optional packages.

 You can edit the batch file to specify which optional packages you'd like installed.